-At work, good feedback from clients resonated back to management, and I was approached to work on different project.
-As busy as my job was, it felt nice that my hard work was paying off and being recognized in an industry I was still new in, and loved.
+At work, good feedback from clients resonated back to management, and I was approached to work on different projects.
+It felt nice that my hard work was paying off and being recognized in an industry I was still new in, and loved.

 This was the busiest month at work and with the Holidays coming up.
-But in between the craziness, memorable moments between family, friends and colleagues who easily became friends filled my time and heart with gratefulness.
+But in between the craziness, memorable moments between family, friends and colleagues filled my time and heart with gratefulness.

 Even though I took slow, and careful steps in starting a new relationship, there was something about my bus acquaintance that made me feel like opening up my heart again would be worth it.
 It scared me so much, but not as much as it excited me.
 This was the month we made it official.
 It felt nice having a “boyfriend” again.
 It felt nice giving love another try with someone who made it so easy.

 My best friend who I traveled to Turkey earlier this year got engaged and she was in town for the Holidays.
 She asked me to be her Maid of Honour.
 I was ecstatic.